cityindex-attic/CIAPI.CS/README.markdown

 for examples on how to use the library.

 ### Support
-Please post your questions to [faq.labs.cityindex.com](http://faq.labs.cityindex.com); tagging them ciapi-cs.
+Refer to the [CIAPI.docs](https://ciapipreprod.cityindextest9.co.uk/CIAPI.docs) for an overview of the available API methods and what each of them do.

+If you get stuck, search [faq.labs.cityindex.com](http://faq.labs.cityindex.com) for help.
+If you are still stuck, post a new FAQ question; tagging it ciapi.cs.

-Please use the [GitHub issue tracker](https://github.com/cityindex/CIAPI.CS/issues) to report bugs and make feature requests.
+Use the [GitHub issue tracker](https://github.com/cityindex/CIAPI.CS/issues) to report bugs and make feature requests.

 *NB!
 Bugs reported without attached test cases (preferably as unit tests) will not be investigated*